-The Engaged Leadership Academy (ELA) is a two and a half day strategic communications and leadership course provided by the CAP to foster pathology leaders.
+The Engaged Leadership Academy (ELA) held November 9-11, 2023 in Rosemont, IL, is a strategic communications and leadership course provided by the CAP to foster pathology leaders.
 ELA leaders possess the skills, tools, and confidence to be front and center in their health care settings and to engage their clinical colleagues, administrators, government agencies, and advocacy groups for the benefit of pathology and the patient.

 In addition to enhancing the skills of the pathologists taking this course, completion of ELA training entitles the pathologist to become a member of our Engaged Leaders Network (ELN).